 At the local author fair, I was paired with a wonderful poet, a woman named Elizabeth Schultz.
 I learned that she had taught for a long time at University of Kansas, and is a Melville scholar.
 In the years since she retired, she’s published several volumes of poetry.
 I felt very much the amateur sitting next to her with my one book, but she was very kind and helpful.
 After reading the list on my bookmark, she gestured toward it and said, “That’s very brave.”
 It doesn’t feel brave, though, to me.
 One of the reasons I titled my book Happenings, Heartbeats, and Mental Breakdowns, and put a strange filtered photo of myself on the cover, was to let potential readers know what they’d be getting.
 My poems are rarely “happy” or uplifting.
 The cover, the title, and the details on the bookmark are all in service of truth in advertising.
 If none of those things appeal to you, my poems probably won’t, either.
 If they pique your interest, then my poems might be a good fit for you.

-Although the book I published is a poetry collection, I’ve turned my attention to fiction, and have spent much of 2015 working on my first novel — specifically, a romance novel.
-My primary goal for 2016 is to finish and publish it.
+Although the book I published is a poetry collection, I’ve turned my attention to fiction, and have spent much of 2015 and 2016 working on my first novel — specifically, a romance novel.
+My primary goal for 2017 is to finish and publish it.

 About this site